rjkviegas/course/week_outlines.md

 If you haven't already, start attending [process workshops](https://github.com/makersacademy/skills-workshops/tree/master/process_review) to focus on your developer process.
 Anyone from any cohort ever can attend.

-By this point you should have a clear understanding of [how to build your portfolio](https://docs.google.com/document/d/1OgthVQ5EkdibC_vvhyEOuQwoOw0Wcr83e74MU02A69c/edit).
-Mid-week a coach will run a [portfolio workshop]() to answer any questions.

 By the end of the week all developers can build tested, easy-to-change software in a team using these processes:

 * Break down projects into tasks and allocate them to pairs